sanchit324/deep.learning/README.md

 3. Bank Churn Dataset

 ## Contact
-For any questions or inquiries, please feel free to contact the repository owner at [insert contact information here].
+For any questions or inquiries, please feel free to contact the repository owner at sanchitsingla1120@gmail.com.